WordPress/gutenberg/docs/getting-started/fundamentals/block-json.md

 ## Data Storage in the Block with `attributes`

+If the user changes a block, we need a way to persist these changes so they can be loaded and used by the block at a later time.
+To achieve this, the state of a block is maintained through `attributes` which content is stored in the DB and retrieved when needed.
+When registering a new block type, the `attributes` property of `block.json` describes the types of data included in the `attributes` object, and how they're stored in the DB so they can be read and passed to the `edit` and `save` functions.

-The [`attributes` property](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#attributes) allows a block to declare "variables" that store data or content for the block.
+Simply put, the [`attributes` property](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#attributes) allows a block to declare "variables" that store data or content for the block.

 _Example: Attributes as defined in block.json_
 ```json